Informasjonsforvaltning/fdk/applications/search/README.md

 Frontend built on React and the SearchKit module.
 Tests are written with Mocha and Enzyme.
 ESLint with AirBnB used for linting.

-The SearchKit module is a suite of UI components built in React, [Searchkit](http://docs.searchkit.co/stable/)
+Functionality related to searching is based on the SearchKit module.
+The SearchKit module is a suite of UI components built in React, see documentation here: [Searchkit](http://docs.searchkit.co/stable/).

 Most of the SearchKit UI components are extended in this application with custom UI components.

+The search application do search by calling the RESTful service from search-api.